PatchworkHorse/InternetEmulator/README.md

 This project aims to emulate the Internet (or at least, a handful of ISPs, transit providers, CDNs, etc) using FRRouting within Docker containers.
 In that way, we're running "real" routing software (BGP, OSPF) without the need for specialized hardware or awkward network simulators.

-Each Autonomous System is defined within it's own Compose file.
+Each Autonomous System is defined within its own Compose file.
 Border routers, core routers, servers, etc, are all grouped together.
 Each AS compose file extends shared templates.

 ### 🤖 Current Autonomous Systems